rajiteh/pi-screen-remote/README.md

 This project involves making a dumb projector screen with a RF remote a smart one by triggering button presses on the remote via a Raspberry PI.

+## Version 2 (Latest)

+This version utilized a cheap 315Mhz transmitter that I managed to order from AliExpress.
+I used the receiver to capture the RF codes emitted by the remote and used the transmitter to emit them.
+This iteration resulted far less components in the chain (no octocouplers, resisters, jumper cables, a remote with batteries) but with the same outcome.
+Besides, now I can repurpose the octocoupler setup for another remote!

+TBD Image

+## Version 1

+This was the initial version of the project.
+While I could have used RF transmitters, I decided to experiment with octocouplers as the solution seemed like a more generic one to me.

+Here, I connect the GPIO pins of the RPi in to an octocoupler (with apropriate resistence), and use it to complete a circuit on the remote control to simulate a button press.
+As janky as it looks, this solution worked very reliably.

 <center>

 ![](assets/setup.jpg)